-RDP (Remote Desktop Protocol) is a network communications protocol developed by Microsoft, which allows users to connect to another computer.
-Remote desktop protocol is available for Windows, Linux and Mac operating systems.
+RDP (Remote Desktop Protocol) is a network communications protocol developed by Microsoft, allowing users to connect to another computer.
+The remote desktop protocol is available for Windows, Linux, and Mac operating systems.

 This also means that anyone else can try to connect to your computer from any device.
 This guide will walk you through the process of restricting access to only authorized IP addresses.

-For Hostwinds, your username will always be administrator.
+For Hostwinds, your username will always be an administrator.
 You can view or change your password here.

-When you first launch Remote Desktop Connection from your PC, the window should look similiar to this:
+When you first launch Remote Desktop Connection from your PC, the window should look similar to this:

 Locate the Remote Desktop – User Mode (TCP-In) rule.
 Then right-click the rule.
-Go to Properties then switch to the Scope tab so that your screen looks similiar to the one below:
+Go to Properties, then switch to the Scope tab so that your screen looks similar to the one below:

-The Scope tab is where you will add the IP addresses and ranges you want to access your server.
+The Scope tab will add the IP addresses and ranges you want to access your server.